RobinHodson/RobinHodson/README.md

 **Standard sections**

-In theory, my pages, including my CV, should be available on <a href="https://robinhodson.github.io/RobinHodson/">robinhodson.github.io/RobinHodson/</A>, now.
+In theory, my pages, including my CV, should be <a href="https://robinhodson.github.io/RobinHodson/">available now</A>.
 <br/>Getting an index page working, took a bit of faffing around though.

 <!--